likemcode/Projecto-API/Projets/README.md

 ## Contributing

-If you would like to contribute to the development of the Project Name API, follow these steps:
+If you would like to contribute to the development of the projecto API, follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/your-bug-fix-name`.